Encrypting Large Amounts of Data Automatically

 To check that data has been encrypted according to the rules of the current compliance mode, a gpg user needs to evaluate the status lines.
 This allows frontends to handle compliance checks in a more flexible way.
 However, for scripted use the required evaluation of the status line requires quite some effort; this option can be used instead to make sure that the gpg process exits with a failure if the compliance rules are not fulfilled.
 Note that this option has currently an effect only in "de-vs" mode.

-The mentioned “de-vs” mode is the said approved mode and always active in a proper installation of GnuPG VS-Desktop.
+The mentioned “de-vs” mode is the said approved mode and is always active in a proper installation of GnuPG VS-Desktop.
 With this knowledge we can now encrypt data on Windows or Linux.
 The examples are for Windows, on Linux it works the same, just use slashes instead of backslashes.

 Encryption of a single file